 Side Dishes to go with Slow Cooker BBQ Brisket

 Pair some traditional down-home side dishes with this slow cooker barbecue beef brisket to round out a fantastic meal.
 Here are a few that I recommend:

-- Corn Casserole with Jiffy Mix – just 5 ingredients, super easy, and so delicious!
+- Jiffy Cornbread Casserole Recipe – just 6 ingredients, super easy, and so delicious!

 - Baked Beans with Bacon and Molasses – flavorful beans cooked to perfection in a scrumptious brown sugar and molasses sauce.

 - Corn on the Cob (Crockpot recipe) – delicious, perfectly cooked sweet corn right in your slow cooker.

 - Slow Cooker Cowboy Beans – ground beef, smoky bacon, and 3 kinds of beans, all slow-cooked to perfection in a delicious sweet and tangy sauce.